DFun-programming/Dot-Blog/readme.md

     **Indexing**
         1.Index on post field for efficient retrieval of comments associated with a particular post.
-        2.Index on user field for faster retrieval of comments created by a specific user.
+        2.Index on user field for faster retrieval of comments created by a specific user.(this is for admin only and for future implementation)

 ## API Endpoints
 The application provides the following API endpoints for various functionalities: